 Congratulations on being nominated for the Graduate Associate Teaching Award.
 Please find information below about creating and submitting your portfolio.

-If you do not already have a teaching portfolio or would like to learn more about how to make yours effective, the Graduate School and the University Center for Advancement of Teaching (UCAT) provide two informational sessions that address creating a teaching portfolio for the GATA competition.
+If you do not already have a teaching portfolio or would like to learn more about how to make yours effective, the Graduate School and the University Institute for Teaching and Learning (UITL) provide two informational sessions that address creating a teaching portfolio for the GATA competition.
 Space is limited, please register online for one of the dates below.

-UCAT also offers more in-depth one-on-one consulatations and would be happy to work with you on your nomination portfolio Find more information about how UCAT can help and how to register for consulting sessions at their website.
+UITL also offers more in-depth one-on-one consultations and would be happy to work with you on your nomination portfolio.
+Find more information about how UITL can help and how to register for consulting sessions at their website.